Welcome

 HARI.
 25 Francis Street, Hull.

 Part of an exhibition and series of talks and events which shares the work of 25 artists who each completed a 25-hour residency at HARI's new space in an abandoned post-war building.
-My work is titled Encountering Space, and includes photographic work documenting my residency and the 10-mile journey on-foot to get there, writing, a movement score and participation in talks and events.
+My work is titled Encountering Space, and includes photographic work documenting my residency and the 10-mile journey on-foot to get there, writing, and a movement score.

 Past events, workshops and collaborations are listed in CV.

 Libations was a walking art piece made on 30 consecutive days between 12th July and 10th August 2024.
-It has been shortlisted for the Marŝarto awards for walking art.
-The winners will be announced in January 2025.
+It was one of 13 works shortlisted for the international Marŝarto Awards for Walking Art 2024.

 The piece involved making a contract with the land and multi-species inhabitants to pour water as an offering every day for 30-days.
 Each day I waited until I heard the call to walk and then walked until the libation site made itself known to me.

-The project is grounded in an old ritual, documented in the story of ‘Tiddy Mun’ which was collected from oral tradition in the village where I live – Redbourne, North Lincolnshire between 1887 and 1889 by Marie Balfour, and published in Folk-Lore magazine in 1891.
+The project is grounded in an old ritual, documented in the story of ‘Tiddy Mun’ which was collected from oral tradition in the village where I was living at the time (Redbourne, North Lincolnshire) between 1887 and 1889 by Marie Balfour, and published in Folk-Lore magazine in 1891.

 Documentation was through black and white photographs, and includes images of ancient ancestral sites where the libations were poured as well as modern-day agribusiness water extraction, all encountered during the course of the project.